1132988/VoiceAssistant1/README.md

 # VoiceAssistant1

-Voice assistant is a lil project
-There are experemental codes for my pleasure, all these codes u can find on a lot of web-sites.
+There are experemental codes for my pleasure, all these codes u can find everywhere.
-There are no copyrights for that.
-Everybody can use it for their goals.
+Just for something new:)